Embracing 4G technology in The Bahamas

 Technology increasingly separates the developed and developing world; failure to keep up would severely limit our future growth potential.
 Our leaders must accept this and work with the private sector to integrate the latest technology with our aging infrastructure across all industries.

 Bahamians are embracing telecommunication technology with vigor.
 Armed with Blackberrys, Androids, iPhones, the Galaxy S III, and other smartphones, Bahamians expect and demand access to the same level of service they find in the United States and Europe.

 The smartphone is revolutionary and its power to integrate phone, data and location services has yet to be fully recognized here.
 But the revolution will come.
 And those unable to adapt will be left fighting for business in a digital world.

 Take for example Uber, a taxi service predominately in the United States that allows customers to locate, call and pay for a taxi through an app.
 In fact, a customer merely opens the app, the closest taxi is located, the driver notified and the passenger watches the taxi approach on the smartphone.
 No call ever needs to be made, no money exchanged and the entire ride is recorded on a smartphone with a credit card receipt emailed.

 Uber is responding to the failure in large North American cities for taxis to maintain the level of anticipated service.
 Uber offers passengers a precise cab location, a safe and recorded ride and ease of payment.

 Could Uber come to Nassau?
 Probably not, though taxis should take note that the app demonstrates the ability for technology to adapt and confront an entire service sector.

 Apps have moved past mere entertainment to integrate with services outside the realm of a computer.
-The Nassau Guardian is moving forward to embrace digital media to allow our listeners seamless access to news and radio via our broadcast divisions.
+The Nassau Guardian has moved forward to embrace digital media to allow our listeners seamless access to news and radio via our broadcast divisions.

-We look forward to the full launch of 4G and the future potential of smartphone application in The Bahamas and all the change that will result.
+We look forward to the further expansion of our network, the future potential of smartphone application in The Bahamas and all the change that will result.